 This one is a close call; because both mattresses feature memory foam in their second layer, they both do a decent job of cutting down on motion transfer.
 (Memory foam is known for absorbing movement and keeping couples from disturbing each other at night).

-RELATED: Best Mattress For Couples 2021
+RELATED: Best Mattresses for Couples

 The win here goes to Casper – we felt more secure while sitting and lying down near the edge of this mattress.
 That’s probably because of the Casper’s Zoned Support System, which makes the bed a little firmer and more supportive overall.